gjpelletier/stepAIC/README.md

 Lasso linear regression includes a penalty term to the standard least squares objective function.
 The penalty term is a sum of the absolute values of the regression coefficients multiplied by a hyperparameter, denoted as "alpha".
 The **lasso** function finds the optimum value of alpha for each of the four different methods listed above.
 The alpha determines the amount of shrinkage applied to the model coefficients.
 As alpha increases, the coefficients are pushed towards zero, and some may become exactly zero, effectively eliminating those features from the model.

+### Ridge

+The **ridge** function in the stepAIC package provides output of regression models and summary statistics using the following four methods from the sklearn.linear_model package:

+- RidgeCV: Ridge regression with default cross-validation using the MSE as the scoring criterion to select alpha
+- Ridge_AIC: Ridge regression using AIC as the scoring criterion to select alpha by trial
+- Ridge_BIC: Ridge regression using BIC as the scoring criterion to select alpha by trial

 ### AIC vs BIC

 Using AIC as the criterion is the default in the stepAIC fuction.
 The user also has the option to use the BIC as the criterion instead.
 AIC is considered to be a useful critierion in stepwise regression.
 However, BIC is generally considered to be better than AIC for several reasons: